The Plumber (1979 film): Plot

-The film opens as Dr. Brian Cowper (Robert Coleby) takes a shower in the flat he shares with his wife Jill (Judy Morris), who is a masters student in anthropology.
+Dr. Brian Cowper takes a shower in the flat he shares with his wife Jill, who is a masters student in anthropology.
 As he exits the building's lift on his way to work, an ominous character is seen entering and randomly choosing the button for the ninth floor.
-He knocks on the Cowpers' door and announces himself as Max (Ivar Kants), the building's plumber.
+He knocks on the Cowpers' door and announces himself as Max, the building's plumber.
 Jill insists that they did not call for a plumber, and Max assures her that he is simply doing a mandatory check of the building's pipes.

 Max maintains an affable, loquacious facade.
 Once inside the bathroom, he starts to chip away at the tile under the sink.
 When Jill rushes to the bathroom to see what he is doing, Max impishly encourages her to leave him to his work.
 He closes the door and then takes a very loud shower.
 Meanwhile, Brian has been informed that a team from the World Health Organization is coming to interview him about his work.
 He calls Jill to share the news, and in his glee, he dismisses her concerns about Max.

 Max tells Jill that the apartment's pipes are a mess and that he will come back tomorrow to replace them.
 After he leaves, Jill goes to the bathroom to look at the mess that Max made, and he suddenly appears behind her.
 He claims that the door was unlocked and that he was just bringing in her groceries, since he had noticed they were in a heavy box.
 This basic pattern of Max's odd, slightly ominous behaviour recurs and expands throughout the film.
 He keeps finding excuses to visit the unit, and his work in the bathroom only makes a bigger mess each time.
 Because Brian never sees Max, he dismisses Jill's concerns out of hand.
 In one shot, Max patiently waits in his car for Brian to leave before heading up to the apartment.

 Max eventually erects an elaborate scaffolding in the bathroom which renders it largely useless.
 As the Cowpers host the WHO officials for dinner, one of their guests gets himself trapped in the rigging and injures himself.
 During an argument with Jill, Max finally promises to finish his work, threatening that he will do a haphazard job just to get it over with.
 Sure enough, the plumbing explodes, pouring fetid water all over the bathroom, and prompting the return of Max to the apartment.

-The film ends with the police arresting Max.
-They search his car and find items that belong to Jill.
+The police arrest Max, search his car and find items that belong to Jill that she placed there to frame him.
 She looks down on the arrest from her balcony, and Max screams at her that she set him up.